Efforts underway to make Southern Md. a National Heritage Area

 The Southern Maryland Heritage Area launched its initiative to become the 56th national heritage area in the country based in part because the region has significant national and international importance.

-It is here, for the first time in the Western world, that religious freedom was codified into law, and this provided the foundation for religious freedom in the Constitution of the United States of America following the passing of the “Act Concerning Religion” in 1649.
+It is here, for the first time in the Western world, that religious freedom was codified into law, and this provided the foundation for religious freedom in the Constitution of the U.S. following the passing of the “Act Concerning Religion” in 1649.

 In addition, the region is where the first person of African descent ever served in a legislature in America (Mathias de Sousa, 1642), where the first woman ever petitioned for the right to vote (Margaret Brent, 1648), where African American heritage is vital to the region, where Network to Freedom sites are located, where a Slave Route Site of Remembrance has been designated, and where the first First Peoples — the Picataway Conoy tribe — is creating a new legacy.